 New York is the world city located on the east coast of the United States in the state of New York and is the largest city in the United States with more than eight million inhabitants.
 To distinguish it from the state of the same name, it is called New York City or NYC for short.

-By plane – We booked both flights with Lufthansa directly over the Internet.
-They were the most attractive flights of the outward and return flight times and on top of that quite cheap.
-Other airlines had a comparable offer.
+By plane – We booked both flights in 2005 and 2007 with Lufthansa directly via the internet.
+They were the most attractive flights in terms of outward and return flight times, and quite cheap to boot.
+Other airlines had comparable offers.

-The return flight left at 21:00 hrs and reached Frankfurt at 9:00 hrs the next morning.
-Local time of course.
-With the ICE we reached Stuttgart.
+The return flight left at 9pm local time and arrived in Frankfurt at 9am the next morning.
+Local time, of course.
+The Lufthansa express ICE took us to Stuttgart main station.

 Gigantomia and much more – a city could hardly be more different.
 Gigantomie characterized by countless skyscrapers, every car with at least eight cylinders and five liters of displacement.
 Hectic wherever you look, even the breakfast coffee is drunk in the run, everything “almost” flat and then a Central Park in the middle of the heart of Manhattan with oases of peace and serenity.

 You have to see the city.
 A visit to the city of New York is worthwhile in every respect – for young and old, there is something for everyone.
 Especially for the interculturally interested, the district of Manhattan offers a lot of interesting things – like the areas around Chinatown, Soho or Little Italy, which should definitely be on the visitor list.
 Or a visit to one of the more than 40 musicals around Times Square – we enjoyed Phantom of the Opera at the Majestic Theatre.

 Those who want to visit a museum have the choice of countless museums.
 We found the MoMA (museum of modern art) or the Guggenheim Museum interesting.